jProgr/jprogr.github.io/pages/books-read.md

 - Domain-Driven Design - Eric Evans.
 - Grammar of Lingua Franca Nova - George Boeree, Simon Davies.
 - Essential Dutch Grammar - Henry R. Stern.
+- The ultimate book of everyday knots - Geoffrey Budworth.
 - Meditations on first philosophy - René Descartes.
 - Discourse on the method for conducting one's reason well and for seeking truth in the sciences - René Descartes.